 7. Make Your Dog Do Some Exercises

-In as much as the goal is to make your dog add some weight, you need to make it partake in some exercises to burn up excess fat and stay healthy.
+As much as the goal is to make your dog add some weight, you need to make it partake in some exercises to burn up excess fat and stay healthy.
 Take your canine for walks outside, play catch with it or put it on a treadmill to burn up the excess fat.

 Exercise Patience To Fatten Up Your Dog On Raw Diet